dreamportdev/Osdev-Notes/98_Drivers/Framebuffer.md

 This address is the location where we are going to write a colour value and it will be displayed on our screen.

-**Please be aware that the framebuffer base_address is an absolute phisical address, and on the early stages of our OS is totally fine, but remember that when/if we are going to enable virtual memory, the framebuffer address will need to be mapped somewhere.
+**Please be aware that the framebuffer base_address is an absolute physical address, and on the early stages of our OS is totally fine, but remember that when/if we are going to enable virtual memory, the framebuffer address will need to be mapped somewhere.
 And the base_address could change, depending on design decisions, this will be explained later**

 ### Drawing an image